MashuNakamura/Notes/README.md

 - Add the Comment section every the implement Code
 - The Application is 100% Finish

+## Monday, 9 December 2024
+- Change the Hint Text Color
+- More Prettier Layout

 # TODO
 - [ ] Compile to APK
-- [ ] Publish to Playstore using Google Development Account
+- [ ] Publish to Play Store using Google Development Account